Search and Hit Enter

 Rice milk

-Rice milk is currently listed as being low FODMAP in 200g (3/4 cup or 200ml) serves on the Monash app.
-Monash don’t have an upper limit or specify what FODMAP this might contain.
+Rice milk is currently listed as being low FODMAP in 224g serves on the Monash app.
+In 257g serves, it contains moderate amounts of fructans.

 Quinoa milk